MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

 ---
-title: Use data from a KQL Database in Power BI Desktop in Real-time Analytics
+title: Use data from a KQL database in Power BI Desktop in Real-time Analytics
 description: Learn how to use data from your KQL database in Power BI Desktop. ms.reviewer: tzgitlin ms.author: yaschust